 At this point, we believe you have the understanding you need to move to the next point, so we'll switch gears right away.

-More Content Equals to More Keyword Opportunities
+More Content Equals To More Keyword Opportunities

-Search engines see websites differently than humans.
+Look, search engines see websites differently than humans.

 Sure, you can look at a site and tell what it is all about, but bots have no way of determining a website's purpose unless you crawl what's written on it.

 Content marketing enables you to tell your story beyond a couple of words on the landing page.
 It allows you to go above and beyond alt text descriptions on your images.

 By writing blog posts, articles, and in-depth guides, you can use more relevant keywords, further telling both the bots and people what your website is all about.

 For instance, if you're selling kitchen faucets, content marketing allows you to rank for a host of other related keywords.